griffio/griffio.github.io/_posts/2021-02-14-More-Kotlin-PartitionBy.md

 runcode: true
 ---

-Existing Kotlin Collection utilities that transform the input into output collections as groups or sub-groups have certain limitations
+The existing [Kotlin Collection utilities](https://kotlinlang.org/docs/collections-overview.html) that transforms the collection into output collections as groups or sub-groups have certain limitations

 ### [group-by](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/group-by.html) The key is associated with a list of corresponding elements
 Only returns Map<Key, List>